matter-labs/zksync-lite-docs/docs/userdocs/security.md

 ### Incentivized HackNet

-In partnership with ImmuneFi, each month before an upgrade goes into production, we will deploy an incentivized hacknet, a separate mainnet instance of zkSync, with the upgrade applied.
+Each month before an upgrade goes into production, we will deploy an incentivized hacknet, a separate mainnet instance of zkSync, with the upgrade applied.
 This deployment will not contain user funds but instead real funds provided by Matter Labs for anyone to exploit to receive the critical vulnerability bounty without our intervention.
+Read more in our article about [upgradability](https://blog.matter-labs.io/upgradability3-934db4433b0c).